Trial-In-Error/v13n/README.md

 2. Array[int] - containing the id of the questions to visualize
 3. String - the div container id
 4. String -  name of chart function
-5. Object - Object containing options for the chart

-#####Currently available chart funtion (parameter 4)
+...Currently available chart funtion (parameter 4)

-- bar
+..- bar
-- pie
+..- pie
-- lineCat
+..- lineCat
-- heatmap
+..- heatmap
-- stackedbar
+..- stackedbar

-Only for continuous data (will not work with the example flashpoll data)
+..Only for continuous data (will not work with the example flashpoll data)

-- histogram
+..- histogram
-- scatter
+..- scatter
-- bubble
+..- bubble
-- line
+..- line
-- regressionline
+..- regressionline

-#####Options

-Add options to chart editing these keys for the options parameter
+5. Object - Object containing options for the chart ...Add options to chart editing these keys for the options parameter

-- tooltip : true/false
+..- tooltip : true/false
-- legend : true/false
+..- legend : true/false
-- axis : true/false
+..- axis : true/false
-- colorscheme : int (0-3) 0:cold, 1: nature, 2: warm, 3: fantasy
+..- colorscheme : int (0-3) 0:cold, 1: nature, 2: warm, 3: fantasy
-- xlabel : label for x-axis
+..- xlabel : label for x-axis
-- ylabel : label for y-axis
+..- ylabel : label for y-axis
-- interaction :true/false
+..- interaction :true/false
-- title : String, title of chart
+..- title : String, title of chart

 Building
 -------